🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Is PolyGram as legitimate as Polymarket?

-PolyGram operates atop the identical Polymarket CLOB infrastructure and underlying smart contracts.
-The security architecture and market resolution mechanisms remain functionally equivalent — PolyGram distinguishes itself solely through its user-facing interface and distribution approach.
+PolyGram operates using the identical Polymarket central limit order book infrastructure and underlying smart contracts.
+The security properties and market resolution systems remain functionally equivalent — PolyGram distinguishes itself solely through its interface design and user access approach.

 James Carlton